jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 ## Compare and contrast topics

 Make your own tables.
 Don't simply reply on those in your textbooks or First Aid.
-Make your own versions that start out simpler and only list and compare a few of the most important features.
+Work out your own versions that start out simpler and only list and compare one or two of the most important features.

 Some dimensions you can compare and contrast along: